DREAMassets-org/DREAMassets/README.md

 Since the job we've built is daily, if you want to try it out, you should see a button in the Google Cloud console under App Engine -> Task Queues -> Cron Jobs tab.

+## Error Reporting

+When this python code fails, information can be found in the Google Cloud Error Reporting section.
+Check out our Error Reporting story in Pivotal for more details

 ## Code Organization